 ||Professor Henry OVERMAN|

-Director of The What Works Centre for Local Economic Growth and CEP Associate
+Research Director of Centre for Economic Performance; Director of the What Works Centre for Local Economic Growth

 - Trade, Urban Programme

 Expertise: Regional and Urban Economics; Impact Evaluation

 Biography:Henry Overman is Professor of Economic Geography in the Department of Geography and Environment at the London School of Economics and Director of the What Works Centre for Local Economic Growth.
 He was formerly director of the Spatial Economics Research Centre.
 His current research interests include the causes and consequences of spatial disparities and the impact of urban and regional policy.

 Current Areas of Research:

 The impact evaluation of spatial policies.
 Henry is working with colleagues to try to evaluate the impact of the Local Enterprise Growth Initiative; Regional Selective Assistance; UK road building in the 2000s; and the Single Regeneration Budget.